-To calculate the EE, one \emph{usually} divide the system into two parts.
-If system has $L$ sites, the first $L/2$ sites are the subsystem (sites $1$ up to $L/2$) and the rest as the environment.
-In this way of cutting, the amount of entanglement between this specific subsystem and the environment is calculated.
-Rather than simply cutting the system at the middle, there are other options as well which affect the information that we will obtain from EE\cite{}, i.e. for some cuttings, we do not see the phase transition by the EE behavior; thus, the way that we cut the system matters and to acquire all the entanglement properties of the system, we have to divide it in all the possible ways.
+Physicists use the entanglement properties of a system (among other characterizations) to understand the system, theoretically and experimentally\cite{RevModPhys.81.865,LAFLORENCIE20161,Kauffman_2002, PhysRevX.7.021021,PhysRevLett.96.110404,Calabrese_2004}.
+The notion of entanglement was born with quantum physics\cite{PhysRev.47.777, schrodinger_1935}, and it has no corresponding concept in classical physics.
+The entanglement properties capture the non-local properties of the system related to the correlations in the entire system.
+There are some measures to quantify the entanglement properties of the system, among which we can name the entanglement entropy (EE) (see below for definition).
+However, there are other measurements such as Renyi entropy, concurrence, logarithmic negativity etc.\cite{RevModPhys.81.865,PhysRevA.92.042329,PhysRevLett.78.2275}.
+It is also possible to measure the entanglement properties of the system experimentally\cite{RevModPhys.73.565,PhysRevA.99.062309,Sackett2000}.
+One of the features that people study is the behavior of the EE versus system size.
+For example, the EE grows with the boundary of the subsystem (what is called area law) or it grows with the volume of the subsystem (volume law).
+For free fermions, the area law sometimes is violated\cite{RevModPhys.82.277, PhysRevLett.96.010404,Vitagliano_2010, PhysRevB.89.115104,PhysRevLett.109.267203,PhysRevLett.105.050502}.
+To calculate the EE, one \emph{usually} divides the system into two parts.
+If the system has $L$ sites, the first $L/2$ sites are the subsystem (sites $1$ up to $L/2$), and the rest is called the environment.
+In this cutting, the amount of entanglement between this specific subsystem and its environment is calculated.
+Studying the EE with this kind of bi-partitioning has been used before to analyze the behavior of different systems at zero temperatures or a non-zero temperature\cite{Wong2013, Alba_2009, PhysRevB.90.220202, PhysRevLett.110.091602, PhysRevB.100.165135,Rodriguez-Laguna_2017, PhysRevB.101.205121, Ramirez_2014}.
+Rather than simply cutting the system in the middle, there are also other cutting possibilities that affect the information we can obtain.
+I.e., for a system with a phase transition, the EE obtained with one form of cutting could reveal the phase transition, while we get no information about the phase transition with some other cuttings.
+Thus, \emph{the way we cut the system matters}.
+See, for example, Refs. \cite{ahmadi2021frustrated,Moradi_2016,PhysRevB.101.195117} where people examined different cuttings in bi-partitioning.
+Thus, to acquire all the entanglement properties of the system, we would divide it in all possible ways.